-Other text messages show an allegiance for fired FBI Director James Comey.
-Page said, in one message, that she had wanted to "see what the FBI could become under him."
+Other text messages showed an allegiance for fired FBI Director James Comey.

 Here’s a look at who exchanged the text messages – and who would eventually leave the FBI.

-Peter Strzok is a veteran counterintelligence agent who was assigned to both the investigation into Clinton’s personal email server and Muller's probe into possible collusion between Trump officials and Russians during the election.
+A veteran counterintelligence agent, Peter Strzok was assigned to both the investigation into Clinton’s personal email server and the special counsel’s probe into potential collusion between Trump officials and Russia during the election.

-Strzok was removed from the Russia investigation after it was revealed that he exchanged anti-Trump text messages with Lisa Page, a senior FBI lawyer.
+Strzok was removed from the Russia investigation after it was revealed that he exchanged anti-Trump text messages with Page, then a senior FBI lawyer.

 According to the text messages, Strzok was hesitant to join Mueller’s investigation because of his “gut sense” that there was “no big there there.”

 Strzok, a former Army ranger, is expected to publicly tell House investigators that his work was never tainted by his politics, and the intense scrutiny he is under is “just another victory notch in [Russian President Vladimir] Putin’s belt,” according to remarks obtained by The Associated Press.